ijlee2/ember-codemod-add-template-tags/README.md

 <summary>Optional: Limit folders to consider</summary>

 By default, the codemod considers all files and folders for components, routes, and tests.
-Pass `--folder` to limit the consideration to 1 folder.
+Pass `--folder` to limit the search to 1 folder.
 (You may use glob patterns to specify multiple folders.)

 ```sh
 # `ui` folder only